baylorSailor/C.A.R./README.md

 ## Getting Started

 In order to use our application, you will need a version of Java installed on your computer.
-You can download our up-to-date .JAR file here: ...
+You can download our up-to-date .JAR file on our website under "Application (JAR)"

 ## Running the Application